Software designed to help emerging VC and PE firms growFIND OUT MORE

 As a result, this burgeoning dislocated debt marketplace is attracting new interest from investors.

 CLO prices in the highest rated tranches took a tumble very early on but have for the most part recovered.
 Many CLOs are now failing their over collateralization ratios, which start to kick protections in place for the investors in the AAA and AA tranches, the highest rated investors.
 As a result, the industry is beginning to see a reduction in the value of lower-rated tranches, causing CLO managers to create funds that invest in dislocation situations.

 The broader fixed income market has seen a dip in its investment returns due to an extended period of low-interest rates.
 As a result, more institutional investors are building investment strategies around distressed and dislocation opportunities and investing in asset managers who are focused on credit, private debt, and private equity.

-With all these extra eyes vying for openings in the market, it’s more important than ever to conduct research and analysis of opportunities rapidly.
+With all these extra eyes vying for openings in the market, it’s more important than ever to conduct research and analysis of investment opportunities rapidly.